 At Dexcom, I asked to help conduct interviews to hire software engineers.
 In my interviews, I learned how to discern top talent and that resumes can be deceiving.
 Companies—especially start-ups—need to acquire top engineering talent to stay competitive, and innovators with great ideas can stumble in finding sound engineers to build their ideas.
 Since I know how to vet software engineer candidates to identify top talent, I can help classmates in the Entrepreneurship Club source the "builders" for their ideas.
 In the Healthcare Club, I want to lead a workshop on hiring practices for software engineers.

 When I started working at Dexcom, the workload requirement for regulatory accountability equaled actual development.
 In other words, I spent about half of a software release cycle doing documentation and regulatory work.
 This burden slowed down the rate at which my team could innovate.
 I decided to automate much of our regulatory documentation creation so that we could spend more time creating actual value rather than dealing with overhead.
-In the Healthcare Club, I can bring these lessons to my classmates by presenting the importance of agile development while conforming to regulatory processes at a club event.
+In the Healthcare Club, I want to give a presentation at a club event on the importance of agile development while conforming to regulatory processes.

 Complex technical concepts can be difficult for students to learn and internalize, especially if they have yet to gain prior experience in the subject area.
 During my undergrad program, I worked as a teaching assistant for the Computer Science department and helped hundreds of students—especially those who struggled—understand and apply complex technical concepts.
 I can help my Wharton classmates understand complex concepts related to my expertise.